redhat-developer/odo/scripts/ansible/Cluster/kubernetes-cluster/README.md

 The integration tests are able to detect the presence of the Load Balancer service and use the proxy if the service is present and providing an external address.

+## Devfile registry

+Install a local Devvile registry in the cluster with the instructions provoded at https://devfile.io/docs/2.1.0/deploying-a-devfile-registry and the configuration in /scripts/devfile-registry/ci-values.yaml.
+You will need to modify the field `global.ingress.domain` in the configuration file.